kyma-project/kyma/docs/application-connector/03-08-application-gateway.md

 ## Caching

 To ensure optimal performance, the Application Gateway caches the OAuth tokens and CSRF tokens it obtains.
 If the service doesn't find valid tokens for the call it makes, it gets new tokens from the OAuth server and the CSRF token endpoint.
-Additionally, the service caches ReverseProxy objects used to proxy the requests to the underlying URL.
+Additionally, the service caches ReverseProxy objects used to proxy requests to the underlying URL.

 ## Handling of headers